easytarget/esp32-cam-webserver/API.md

 * save_prefs      - Saves preferences
   `val=cam` or not specified will save camera preferences `val=conn` will save network preferences
-* clear_prefs     - Deletes camera the preferences
+* remove_prefs     - Deletes camera the preferences
   `val=cam` or not specified will reset camera preferences `val=conn` will reset network preferences.
 Attention! after this the server will boot as access point after restart, and all connection settings will be lost.